Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Proposed Methodology

 \subsubsection{\textbf{Trajectory Projection and Scoring}}

 The generated trajectories $\mathcal{Y}$, initially defined in the robot's local frame, must be evaluated against the semantic cost map $\mathbf{I}_c$.
-First, a trajectory $\mathbf{y}$ is transformed into the camera frame using the extrinsics $\mathbf{T_{r-c}}$ and then projected onto the image plane using the camera intrinsics $K$:
+We explicitly opt for a 3D-to-2D trajectory projection approach for two critical reasons.
+First, projecting dense trajectories onto the dense 2D image plane prevents the severe loss of semantic information that occurs when mapping to sparse LiDAR point clouds, which suffer from inherent vertical gaps between scan lines.
+Second, direct projection relies on simple matrix multiplication, maintaining the low computational latency required for real-time execution.
+First, a trajectory $\mathbf{y}$ is transformed into the camera frame using the extrinsics $\mathbf{T_{r-c}}$ and then projected onto the image plane using the camera intrinsics: $\mathbf{y}' = K [I_3 | 0] \mathbf{T_{r-c}} \mathbf{y}.$ Here, $\mathbf{y}'$ contains the pixel coordinates $(p_x, p_y)$ corresponding to the trajectory waypoints.